heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 - Selvaprabhu Nadarajah, University of Illinois Chicago: "Pathways to NetZero in Healthcare: A Goal-Oriented Valuation Perspective"
 - Pengyi Shi, Purdue University: "Delta Coverage: The Analytics Journey to Implement a Novel Nurse Deployment Solution"
 - Sandeep Rath, Kenan Flagler Business School at UNC: "Data-Driven Surgical Tray Optimization to Improve Operating Room Efficiency"
-- Xueze Song, University of Illinois: "Analysis of Compensation Contracts for Providers in Clinical Studies"
+- Mili Mehrotra and Xueze Song, University of Illinois: "Analysis of Compensation Contracts for Providers in Clinical Studies"

 #### 1.00 Noon - 1.30 PM: Lunch